 CMZs refer to a river's likely lateral movement, based on evidence of active movement over the past.
 North Bend's CMZs have been mapped by King County depicting areas of potential, moderate and severe hazard for channel migration.
 The goal and related policies of this plan provide guidance in protecting the public from flood hazard and at the same time protect the environment by discouraging development within flood prone areas, including channel migration or avulsion areas.

-Figure 2-3 in the Comprehensive Plan shows the North Bend UGA River Channel Migration Hazards. .
+Figure 2-3 in the Comprehensive Plan4 of the Critical Area Map Series shows the North Bend UGA River Channel Migration Hazards. .